lordruthermore/BTX-ME-Patch/README.md

 - remove BT_Extended_ME_Vehicles and BT_Extended_ME_VehiclesAddon if not using my PlayableVehicles mod

 - BT_Extended_Quirks_Plus can also be removed.
-It gets overwritten anyway, and BT_Extended_ME_QuirksPlus adds part of them
+It gets overwritten anyway.